mabn17/React-Express-boilerplate/README.md

 docker-compose run --rm --service-ports app
 ```

-The Dockerfile run node version 11.7 and can be found [here](https://github.com/mhart/alpine-node).
+It uses mhart/alpine-node:11.7 image to run node version 11.7 and can be found [here](https://github.com/mhart/alpine-node).
 It copys the current workdirectory and moves it into the **app** directory inside the container.
 It the installs all the necessary packages and starts up the production server.

 **Note**: I've personally never used it so it probably needs alot of updates.